raeytype/gurage-font-collection/README.md

 # Gurage Font Collection

-A collection of Ethiopic fonts under the Gurage typeface preference as established by Fekede Menuta, and adopted by the Gurage Zone Tourism and Communication Bureau in Hidar 2006EC (December 2013) and endorsed by the Gurage Zone Administration Council in 2018.
-The orthography has been deployed into the Gurage Zone public school system at the start of the 2013EC school year (September 2020).

-## The Collection
 The collection is built upon fonts under the SIL [Open Font License](http://scripts.sil.org/OFL) (OFL) where changes and additions are made to support the orthography.
 The font names are changed by simply prefixing "Gurage" to the original names.
 A single exception is made for the "Gurage Zebidar" font whose name is inherited from a previous project.
 Changes made can be found in the individual FONTLOG files in this repository.

+## Modern Orthography
+A collection of Ethiopic fonts under the Gurage typeface preference as established by Fekede Menuta, and adopted by the Gurage Zone Tourism and Communication Bureau in Hidar 2006EC (December 2013) and endorsed by the Gurage Zone Administration Council in 2018.
+The orthography has been deployed into the Gurage Zone public school system at the start of the 2013EC school year (September 2020).

 ### Gurage Ethiopia Jiret
 The Gurage Ethiopia Jiret font is derived from the Ethiopia Jiret font